MULE-Ox/S25-Kit/README.md

 Just below that, look at the column that says **Changes**.
 If there are any changed files, go to **Branch** in the menu bar and select **Discard All Changes...**.

+Once it says "0 changed files" in the **Changes** column, look for a button in the upper-right corner that says either **Fetch origin**

 ### Create a "Safe" Folder

 Occasionally, we will need individual MULE members to be able to create and change files that exist only in their own **S25-Kit** folder.
 To do so, simply create a new folder named **storage** inside of **S25-Kit**.
 GitHub Desktop knows to ignore the contents of this folder when discarding files and syncing updates.